 3.How about a delicious food delivery?
 There are many wonderful producers delivering their goods (beautifully gift wrapped) to your lucky recipient.
 Read our round-up of top online gifts for foodies here.

 1.Measuring spoons: A kitchen essential.
 These stainless steel spoons are an excellent choice.
 They give you a range of measurements and are easy to clean.
 Many different brands are available.

 2.Personalised egg cup: I was shocked to find out that my wife had never had her own egg cup!
 I couldn’t allow this to continue so I ordered this excellent little wooden cup that can be personalised at the point of purchase.
 This was a few years ago and it’s still going strong.

 3. How about a personalised jar of your loved ones favourite spread?
-For peanut butter fans, London based Jackpot offer a fun 500g jar of their quality peanut butter for just £5.
-Containing just 3 ingredients- peanuts, rapeseed oil and a pinch of salt.
+For peanut butter fans, London based Jackpot offer a fun, personalised 500g jar of their quality peanut butter for just £7 (standard pots are £5).
+Containing just 3 ingredients- peanuts, rapeseed oil and a pinch of salt, this is really delicious- we always have a jar in our house!
 You can also buy personalised Nutella!

 4. How about a hand made gift?
 Making sweet treats or chutneys for your loved ones is really thoughtful.
 There are lots of ideas at the following links:

 We love to gift our biscuit cake recipe pictured above.